monopole/snt/basics/configMap.md

 [ConfigMap]: https://kubernetes.io/docs/tasks/configure-pod-container/configmap

+> _Instead of deleting and recreating a deployment
-> _Change properties of a deployment via a [ConfigMap],
+> to change it, set its properties via a [ConfigMap]._
-> to avoid having to re-specify send configuration
-> values into a deployment.
-Easier than deleting and
-> recreating a deployment._
 >
 > _Time: 5min_

-Create a [ConfigMap]:
+Create a ConfigMap:

 <!-- @createConfigMap @test -->
 ```yaml